 When a dog bites you, it’s natural to be in shock, but try to remain calm.
 Do the best you can to get to safety, collect evidence, and then get to the hospital quickly.
 It is best not to let your dog bite injury linger.

 When Should You See a Doctor After a Dog Bite?

 Getting medical treatment will also improve your chances of obtaining a settlement from the dog owner.
-When you go to the hospital, there will be a record of you receiving treatment there which can be a critical piece of evidence when filing your claim.
+When you go to the hospital, there will be a record of you receiving treatment there, which can be critical evidence when filing your claim.
 You can use these records to illustrate the severity of your injuries during negotiations and get compensated for your damages.

 What Is the Statute of Limitations for Dog Bite Injury Claims?

 The Official Code of Georgia Annotated (OCGA) §9-3-33 gives dog bite injury victims two years to file a claim to receive compensation.
 Two years is a relatively short amount of time to get all of your affairs in order for your case.
-The more time you let pass will weaken the strength of your case.
+In addition, the more time you let pass, will weaken the strength of your case.

-Many people often think they have more time than they really do to file their claim.
-Because of this, there are thousands of people each year who let the statute of limitations expire due to their relaxed attitude.
+Many people often think they have more time than they really do to file their claims.
+Because of this, thousands of people each year let the statute of limitations expire due to their relaxed attitude.
 Don’t end up paying out of pocket for your damages because you let your claim expire.

 Evidence degrades quickly as time goes on.
 The defense and the insurance company will also have time to prepare their case against you.
 If you wait too long, it’ll look like your injuries weren’t bad enough to warrant compensation.
 Speak to one of our lawyers today.